foreseecode/verint-xm-cordova-plugin/README.md

    > this will automaticly add `compile "com.foresee.sdk:sdk:+"` to your `build.gradle` file
    > additionally, it will copy the foresee_configuration.json file to `platform/ios` and `platform/android` if exist

-* Whitin the `deviceready` event handler initialize the ForeSee SDK by invoking
+* Within the `deviceready` event handler initialize the ForeSee SDK by invoking

     ```
     cordova.plugins.ForeSeeAPI.start(this.onSuccess, this.onFailure);